dapi-labs/react-nice-avatar/README.md

 ## Usage

-1. Import the component
+1. Import the component.
     ```js
     import Avatar, { genConfig } from 'react-nice-avatar'
     ```
-2. Generate random config, the config can be saved into your database to use later
+2. Generate a random configuration, save it so that you can always rendering a same avatar with the configuration.
     ```js
     const config = genConfig(AvatarConfig?)
     ```
-3. Render the component with specific width / height and configuration
+3. Render the component with specific width / height and configuration.
     ```jsx
     <Avatar style={{ width: '8rem', height: '8rem' }} {...config} />
     ```